 4) University of California - San Francisco

-Recognized for its top-rated nursing education, the University of California takes a holistic approach to train nursing aspirants and helps them to become skilled professionals in the field of medical care.
-Along with theoretical learning, this nurse practitioner school in CA offers you a-number-of opportunities to engage in real-world research through clinical and externship exercises.
+Recognized as one of the best nurse practitioner schools in California, the University of California takes a holistic approach to train nursing aspirants and helps them to become skilled professionals in the field of medical care.
+Along with theoretical learning, UCSF offers you a-number-of opportunities to engage in real-world research through clinical and externship exercises.
 The college offers an MSN degree with several concentration options that you can choose, depending on your professional interests and goals.

 MSN Concentrations: Adult-Gerontology Acute Care Nurse Practitioner